Brahmagiri (Karnataka): Tourist attractions

 Thirunelli Temple, dedicated to Lord Vishnu, lies on the Kerala side of Brahmagiri.
-This temple is known as Dakshina Kasi or the Kashi of the South.
 The temple was constructed in an ancient style and includes 30 granite pillars.
 According to legend, the temple was constructed by Lord Brahma himself.

 Pakshipathalam at an altitude of 1740 m is another attraction on the Kerala side.
 Pakshipathalam has a cave that is said to have been used by rishis in ancient times.
 On the Karnataka side it is also known by the name of Munikal cave.

 Iruppu (or Irpu or Lakshmana Tirtha) Falls of the Lakshmana Tirtha River lies on the Karnataka side of Brahmagiri.
 According to legend, when Rama and Lakshmana were searching for Sita, they became thirsty.
 Lakshmana shot an arrow into the Brahmagiri from which the river sprang.
 Rama is said to have dedicated a Shiva Kshethra known as Rajeshwara Temple on the banks of river Lakshmana Tirtha.
 The Lakshmana Tirtha river eventually flows into the Kaveri River.
 One Jain Temple is also present here built by Kadamba dynasty.
 Nishani Motte is a peak in Brahmagiri range of hills.